RA Job Description

 - Monitor the condition of life safety equipment on the floor on a monthly basis and report any needs to Life Safety Services.

 - Support the work of the custodial staff by attending to the cleanliness and upkeep of the building or floor.

 - Distribute regular and special communications when requested by University departments and programs.

-- Maintain and secure the lounges and lounge furniture as well as computer clusters (maintaining paper and toner supplies, reporting any damage or non-functioning PCs).
+- Maintain and secure the lounges and lounge furniture as well as computer clusters (maintaining paper and toner supplies, reporting any damage or non-functioning machines).

-- Create and implement developmental initiatives based on the established community's developmental goals using internal and external resources.
+- Create and implement educational initiatives based on the residential curriculum model using internal and external resources.
 These initiatives should be social, educational, and cultural in nature and should be hosted at least once per month.

 - Develop, implement, and encourage social and recreational activities within the floor community, which includes hosting hot bread events during the semester.

 - Be active and present during community events and programs.

 - Promote cultural and educational activities on and off campus.

 - Encourage and assist students, as an advisor, in the planning and implementation of community activities.